Learn

 For more information or inquires please email education@harwoodmuseum.org

-Harwood Education programs are made possible by the generous support of J3 Advised Fund, Fasken Foundation, Taos Community Foundation, Nusenda Credit Union, the National Endowment for the Arts, and 38 individuals.
+Harwood Education programs are made possible by the generous support of J3 Advised Fund, Fasken Foundation, Taos Community Foundation, Nusenda Credit Union, the National Endowment for the Arts, Taos Ski Valley, and 38 individuals.
 Harwood Education programs serve thousands of Taos youth and adults every year.
 Nearly all these programs are offered free of charge thanks to the generous support of our community.

 Make a tax-deductible donation today to help art education thrive in our community.